top of page

 The Harvard campus is located in Cambridge, MA, on the north shore of the Charles River.
 O'Donnell Field is located on the opposite shore of the Charles, in the Boston neighborhood of Allston.
 Many of the school's athletic facilities, including Harvard Stadium, Lavietes Pavilion, Bright-Landry Hockey Center and Jordan Field are located here, as is the world-famous Harvard Business School.

-Before or after a game at Harvard, take a walk across the Anderson Memorial Bridge, which spans the Charles River, and explore Harvard Square, a top Boston tourist destination.
-While Harvard Square may not be the bohemian center it once was, it is still one of the most popular areas in Boston for walking, shopping, and people watching.
-It’s a great way to spend a weekend afternoon in the spring.
+To see the sights of Harvard, take a walk across the Anderson Memorial Bridge, which spans the Charles River leading into Cambridge.
+A few blocks from the river is the Harvard campus.
+Harvard Square is the heartbeat of campus, and while it may not be the bohemian center it once was, it is still one of the most popular areas in Boston for walking, shopping, and people watching.
+If the fickle New England weather is cooperating, it’s a great place to be.

 For those wishing to bask in the history, architecture, and aura of Harvard, this is the place for you.
 Take a walking tour of the campus along with the obligatory picture in front of the statue of John Harvard.
 Just remember these three things about the statue: 1) it is not actually a statue of John Harvard (no image of him exists), but of a random student; 2) John Harvard was not the founder of the college, but its first benefactor; and 3) the college was actually founded in 1636, not in 1638, as the statue claims.
 But remember to touch his shiny shoe, it is rumored to bring good luck.